zondiMaqina/rock-paper-scissors/README.md

 Parameters can be global variables !!
 Calling function more than ONCE makes makes its previous value get rewritten

+I should practise more on using parameters frquently
 ##  Phase 2